ReactForAll/React-Course/Level_1/1. Setting up dev Environment/SCRIPT.md

 nvm version: v0.33.11
 ```

+If you see the NVM version showing up here, it means you're nvm installation is intact.

 ### Install NodeJS

-We'll use NodeJS version 14.8.1 for this course, because it's the LTS (Long Term Support) version right now.
+We'll use NodeJS version 14.18.2 for this course, because it's the LTS (Long Term Support) version right now.
+Even if you're following this course at a time when a newer version is available, it is recommended that you use the same version for this course.

 With nvm installed, you can install NodeJS by running the following command:

 ```
-    nvm install 14.8.1
+    nvm install 14.18.2
 ```

 ## Install IDE Extensions